 Different DIY AC cleaning solutions will need to sit for different amounts of time.
 Once the solution has worked, remove it with a gentle stream of water from your hose or another source.
 Take care not to blow your fins out of place again.

 If you can access the fan on your AC unit, clean off the blades with an ordinary household cleaner and a cloth.
 You may also want to pop a few drops of grease into any motor parts that are covered by rubber or plastic caps.

 After that, reassemble your air conditioner because your home AC cleaning is done.
 If your air conditioner cleaning helped your unit to blow cooler, that’s awesome!
-If it didn’t, call us and we’ll come figure out what needs to happen to get it working well for you again.
+If it didn’t, call us at Blue Sky and we’ll send out a Denver air conditioning expert to figure out what needs to happen to get it working well for you again.